L. Jeffrey Selznick School Masters Faculty

 Jared Case, Curator of Film Exhibitions

-A 2002 graduate of The L. Jeffrey Selznick School of Film Preservation, Jared curates the nightly program of film exhibitions in the Dryden Theatre, oversees daily operations of the theatre, and acts as a department liaison for the daily exhibition loop in the theatre and exhibitions in other museum spaces that have moving image elements.
-He is also the co-Director of The Nitrate Picture Show, an annual weekend festival dedicated to the celebration and exhibition of nitrate film, held at the Dryden Theatre every spring.
+A 2002 graduate of The L. Jeffrey Selznick School of Film Preservation, Jared curates the nightly program of film exhibitions in the Dryden Theatre, oversees daily operations of the theatre, and acts as a department liaison for moving image-related exhibitions and film programming related to current exhibitions.
 He has appeared on Turner Classic Movies and The History Channel and has spoken at festivals and conferences around the country.

 Nancy Kauffman, Archivist, Stills, Posters, and Paper Collection